 The Board of Directors has the overall responsibility for defining the compensation principles used in the Group.
 It approves the compensation of the members of the Board, its Chairman, the CEO and the Executive Board as a whole.
+As from 2015, the total compensation of the Board and Executive Board will be approved by the shareholders.

-The governance for setting the compensation of the members of the Board of Directors and the Executive Board is defined as follows:
+As of 31 December, the governance for setting the compensation of the members of the Board of Directors and the Executive Board is defined as follows:

-Compensation of Recommended by Approved by Chairman of the Board, CEO and Executive Board as a whole Compensation Committee Board of Directors (a) Non-executive members of the Board of Directors Compensation Committee Board of Directors (b) Members of the Executive Board CEO together with Chairman Compensation Committee
+Compensation of Recommended by Approved by Chairman of the Board, CEO and Executive Board as a whole Compensation Committee Board of Directors ^(a) Non-executive members of the Board of Directors Compensation Committee Board of Directors ^(b) Members of the Executive Board CEO together with Chairman Compensation Committee